Inspiration For Our Name

 — United Nations

+To foster a love of reading for people with limited access to reading materials and opportunities enabling each person to reach their full potential.
 Project 99A is focused on promoting literacy locally and internationally.
 Our primary activity involves collecting and distributing books to those in need.
 We also host a variety of literacy oriented events where the general public has the opportunity to meet local authors and illustrators.
 Our signature event is our annual International Friendship Day celebration in Richmond Hill, Ontario.
 Our future programming includes sponsoring author visits, helping children to read and launching & managing a successful, global Pen Pal program.